How we work

 Your timesheet on Factorial will be used at the end of the month to compute the amount of overtime and PTO hours you did, with very little maintenance needed.
 The only thing that requires a bit of planning ahead is requestuesting full days of Paid Time Off (PTO).
 We do this so that everyone is informed that you won't be available and they cannot count on your help on that particular day/week.

 Hours of work

 These are the hours you actually spend on work tasks and are tracked via Harvest.
 Keep in mind that Harvest is NOT a tool for controlling employees.
 We use it in order to be 100% transparent towards our clients and to improve our time management skills.
-If you are worried about it, reach out to your mentor and they will be able to answer all of your questions!
+If you are worried about it, reach out to your manager and they will be able to answer all of your questions!

 Our Harvest account is setup with various projects and each project has several subtasks.
 Generally speaking, each client project gets its own project in Harvest and has tasks for Software Development, Project Management and so on.
 All of these tasks are billable, meaning any time you track will show up in the client's invoice at the end of the month.
 This means we need to be extra careful not to bill any time we don't spend working for a client.

 Unfortunately, the line between billable and non-billable time is not always clear and, as each project is unique, there is no universal rule we can set.
 We trust you to make the right decisions in accordance with our values.
 Here are some helpful hints:

 - time spent working directly for the client;

 - time spent pairing with another developer on the project;

 - time spent communicating about work done for the client;